LaraPD/Port-Scanner/README.md

 ```
 This lists active connections and the executables using them.

-or...

-if you only need ports and states (no executables), you can use:
+However, if you only need ports and states (no executables), you can use:
 ```bash
 netstat -an
 ```